Cocoanut Grove fire: Victims and escapees

 Boston newspapers were filled with lists of the dead and stories of narrow escapes.
-Well-known film actor Buck Jones was at the club that night, and his wife later explained that he had initially escaped then gone back into the burning building to find his agent, producer Scott R. Dunlap of Monogram Pictures.
+Well-known film actor Buck Jones was at the club that night, and his wife later explained that he had initially escaped and then gone back into the burning building to find his agent, producer Scott R. Dunlap of Monogram Pictures.
 However, Jones was discovered slumped under his table severely burned, so some doubted accounts of his escape.
 Although rushed to hospital, Jones died of his injuries two days later.
-Dunlap, who was hosting a party at the nightclub in honor of Jones, was seriously injured but survived.
+Dunlap, who was hosting a party at the nightclub in honor of Jones, was seriously injured, but survived.

 Staff at the Cocoanut Grove fared better in escaping than customers, owing to their familiarity with service areas, where the fire's effects were less severe than in the public areas, and which provided access to additional window and door exits.
 A double door opposite the public entryway to the main dining room was unlocked by wait staff and became the only functional outside exit from public areas.
 Although several members of the band died, including musical director Bernie Fazioli, most of them escaped backstage and through a service door that they rammed open.
 Alpert escaped out of a basement window and was credited with leading several people to safety.
 Bassist Jack Lesberg went on to play music with Louis Armstrong, Sarah Vaughan, Leonard Bernstein, and many others until shortly before his death in 2005.

-Cashier Jeanette Lanzoni, entertainer Goody Goodelle, three bartenders and other employees and patrons in the Melody Lounge escaped into the kitchen.
+Cashier Jeanette Lanzoni, entertainer Goody Goodelle, three bartenders, and other employees and patrons in the Melody Lounge escaped into the kitchen.
 Bartender Daniel Weiss survived by dousing a cloth napkin with a pitcher of water and breathing through it as he made his escape from the Melody Lounge.
 Those in the kitchen had escape routes through a window above a service bar and up a stairway to another window and a service door that was eventually rammed open.
 Five people survived by taking refuge in a walk-in refrigerator and a few more in an icebox.
-Rescuers reached the kitchen after about ten minutes.
+Rescuers reached the kitchen after about 10 minutes.

-Coast Guardsman Clifford Johnson went back inside the building no fewer than four times in search of his date who, unbeknownst to him, had safely escaped.
-Johnson suffered extensive third-degree burns over 55% of his body but survived the disaster, becoming the most severely burned person to survive his injuries to date.
+Coast Guardsman Clifford Johnson went back inside the building no fewer than four times in search of his date, who unbeknownst to him, had safely escaped.
+Johnson suffered extensive third-degree burns over 55% of his body, but survived the disaster, becoming the most severely burned person to survive his injuries to date.
 After 21 months in a hospital and several hundred operations, he married his nurse and returned to his home state of Missouri.
-Fourteen years later he burned to death in a fiery automobile crash.
+Fourteen years later, he burned to death in a fiery automobile crash.

 The Cocoanut Grove fire was the second-deadliest single-building fire in American history; only the 1903 Iroquois Theatre fire in Chicago had a higher death toll, of 602.
-It was only two years after the Rhythm Club fire which had killed 209.
+The Grove fire occurred only two years after the Rhythm Club fire, which had killed 209.
+The last known survivor of the Cocoanut Grove fire, Robert L. Shumway, died on June 25, 2025, at the age of 101.